 About the Program

 Attendees acquire background information and the knowledge and skills needed to administer a school crossing guard training program.
 Local governmental entities and those managing a school crossing guard program or training school crossing guards may contact the program administrator or log on to the Training Management Tool to inquire about trainer-training.

 Once registered by their agency, a prospective trainer must complete the FDOT-developed School Crossing Guard Trainer Certification course.
-Attendees acquire background information, and obtain the knowledge and skills needed to present school crossing guard training.
+Attendees acquire background information and the knowledge and skills needed to present school crossing guard training.
 The training includes both classroom instruction and practical training.
 A prospective trainer must pass the final written test with a minimum score of 85 percent and pass the practical training skill examination with all satisfactory marks.

 School Crossing Guard Requirements